 When children are in Reception, they will start to bring home a ’reading book’, short books with a few words and they will work through the different stages of these reading books as their reading skills develop.
 This continues throughout the school.
 In addition to this the children also bring home a book that is beyond their reading skills so that parents can read to them and share these quality books.

 As children continue to get older they should read for at least 20 minutes each night.
 Reading aloud with an adult is important throughout the primary years.
 Even if your child is a fluent reader, having a discussion about the story (for example, the characters’ personalities and actions, the ‘wow words’ used by the author) is a valuable way to develop reading skills.

-Maths Activity - Each week from Y1 to Y6 some maths activities are set.
-These are online activities on the website www.mymaths.co.uk.
-Children still have a maths home learning book where their weekly 'learn its' scores are recorded and where workings our can be recorded.
-The online maths activities are given to consolidate the maths learning that has been happening in class that week.
-Children also get the opportunity to practice and develop their skills and knowledge through games on this website.
-Children receive a login and this login is sent home to parents as well as recorded inside their home learning book.
-More information about this system is found in the document below.
+Each week from Y1 to Y6 some maths activities are set.
+These are online activities on the Mathletics.
+Click here to take you to the Mathletics log on page.
+These online maths activities are given to consolidate the maths learning that has been happening in class that week.
+Children also get the opportunity to practise and develop their skills and knowledge through exciting and varied games on this website.
+Children receive a login and this login is sent home to parents.
+Each year we have a meeting for parents where this is all explained and demonstrated.

-From Y1, each half term these projects are given to families for them to complete over a period of 6 to 8 weeks.
+Each half term these projects are given to families for them to complete over the holiday period.

 In these projects there are a range of challenges for children to complete at home with support from parents.
 The main focus will be on creativity, making something.
-These all link to the child’s current topic, what they are or will be learning in class.
+These all link to what they are or will be learning in class.

 This is an opportunity for parents and children to enjoy learning together and for parents to learn more about the curriculum.